esp32king/ESP32-WiFi-Mic-Live-Stream/README.md

 # 🎤 ESP32 Waveshare Sound Sensor Audio Streaming

-Stream audio from a<h3> Waveshare Sound Sensor</h3> connected to an ESP32 over WiFi using WebSockets.
+Stream audio from a **Waveshare Sound Sensor** connected to an ESP32 over WiFi using WebSockets.
 View and play audio directly in a web browser!

 ## ⚡ Features